finbourne/lusid-sdk-java/sdk/docs/CalendarsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // CalendarsApi apiInstance = apiFactory.build(CalendarsApi.class);

         CalendarsApi apiInstance = ApiFactoryBuilder.build(fileName).build(CalendarsApi.class);
         String scope = "scope_example"; // String | Scope of the request
         String code = "code_example"; // String | Code of the request
         UpdateCalendarRequest updateCalendarRequest = new UpdateCalendarRequest(); // UpdateCalendarRequest | The new state of the calendar try {
+            // uncomment the below to set overrides at the request level
+            // Calendar result = apiInstance.updateCalendar(scope, code, updateCalendarRequest).execute(opts);

             Calendar result = apiInstance.updateCalendar(scope, code, updateCalendarRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {